yulimar96/skill-assessment/README.md

 ## Submission Instructions

-1. Create a new private repository on a platform like GitHub, GitLab, or Bitbucket.
+1. Create a new public repository on a platform like GitHub, GitLab, or Bitbucket.
 2. Develop the Laravel package according to the requirements outlined above.
 3. Ensure all tests pass and the documentation is complete.
-4. Grant access to your repository to the designated evaluator(s).
 5. Submit the repository link to the designated evaluator(s).

 Good luck!